Abramites hypselonotus

 Abramites hypselonotus – known as the marbled headstander or the high-backed headstander – is a member of the family Anostomidae of the order Characiformes.
 Under normal fish classifying rules, the marbled headstander would be classified as a surface dweller.
-In reality marbled headstanders – like all headstanders – inhabit the middle and lower portions of the aquarium.
-In the wild, head standers are often found face down, tail up in narrow vertical rocky fissures.
+In reality, marbled headstanders – like all headstanders – inhabit the middle and lower portions of the aquarium.
+In the wild, headstanders are often found face down, tail up in narrow vertical rocky fissures.